dapr/proposals/20251028-BRS-workflow-versioning.md

 `.gitignore` file as it should not be versioned since it'll be machine-generated each build.

-As part of the build operation, the CLI package, using the `ts-morph` package will parse and analyze the source code in the project looking for classes annotated with `VesrionedWorkflow` and then add each discovered canonical type and workflow type names to the `WorkflowRegsitry` file.
+As part of the build operation, the CLI package, using the `ts-morph` package will parse and analyze the source code in the project looking for classes annotated with `VersionedWorkflow` and then add each discovered canonical type and workflow type names to the `WorkflowRegsitry` file.

 From here, the operation would proceed substantially similarly to the .NET package - when the request comes into